ocaml-ppx/ppxlib/README.md

 - improved errors for misspelled/misplaced attributes and extension points.

 ### Using driver-based rewriters
-The recommended way to use rewriters based on `Ppxlib_base.Driver` is through [dune](https://github.com/ocaml/dune).
+The recommended way to use rewriters based on `Ppxlib.Driver` is through [dune](https://github.com/ocaml/dune).
 All you need to is add this line to your `(library ...)` or `(executables ...)` stanza: